needle-mirror/com.unity.xr.compositionlayers/Documentation~/composition-layer-splash-screen.md

 ![Disable Unity Splash Screen option in Player Settings.](images/disable-splash.png)

 > [!IMPORTANT]
-> When enabling the Composition Layer Splash Screen, a new scene named "CompositionSplash" will automatically be added to the build settings.
-This scene is used to display the splash screen, and should not be modified directly.
-If you need to modify the splash screen, you can do so by modifying the settings in the Composition Layer Splash Screen settings.
+> When enabling the Composition Layer Splash Screen, a new scene named "CompositionSplash" will automatically be created at *XR/CompositionLayers* and added to the build settings.
+This scene is used to display the splash screen.
+If you need to modify the splash screen, you can do so by modifying the settings in the Composition Layer Splash Screen settings or customizing the CompositionSplash scene.
 This scene will automatically be removed from the build settings when the Composition Layer Splash Screen is disabled.
 ![CompositionSplash scene in the Scenes in Build section of Build Settings.](images/splash-scene.png)

 ## Splash Screen Settings